PXZUpLUK/Reforestation/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.